jongracecox/terminal_velocity/README.md

 Velocity](http://notational.net/).
 For screenshots and features, see the [Terminal Velocity website](http://vhp.github.com/terminal_velocity).

+This is a fork of the original project, which adds the ability to automatically pull and push your Notes changes to a Git project.
+When you start terminal velocity it will automatically pull from the configured git project, and when you exit it will automatically push.

 ## Installation

 ### pip - Python package manager
 To install Terminal Velocity, run:

-    pip install terminal_velocity
+    pip install terminal-velocity-git

-Then to launch it just run:
+Then to launch it just run one of the following commands:

     terminal_velocity
+    terminal-velocity

 To use a different notes directory, run: